BeryJu/beryju.io/content/blog/2025-05-implementing-eap/index.md

 ## Fusing together two different worlds

-For those reading that have used `tls.Server` in Go, or in fact any network protocol in Go offer a somewhat similar interface to an open file.
+For those reading that have used `tls.Server` in Go, or in fact any network protocol in Go, you'll know that it offer a somewhat similar interface to an open file.

 ```go
 // A rough look at what methods a network connection usually implement